-- " Demonstrating your commitment to showcasing and displaying young people's art in your setting.
-(Silver) - Documenting the take up of arts and cultural events in your setting.
-(Silver) - " Demonstrating the impact of developing pupil voice by involving children and young people in planning and delivering arts and cultural experiences.
-(Gold) - " Creating monitoring materials to enable children and young people to take ownership of their engagement and personal progression in the arts.
-(Gold) - " Evidencing over time how children and young people are ambassadors for the arts in your school and within other settings.
-(Platinum). - " Opportunities for children and young people to take a leadership role in sharing their own skills in and out of their own setting.
+- " Striving to increase engagement opportunities to create and perform (Silver) - " Involving children and young people in the planning of arts and cultural experiences.
+(Silver) - Demonstrating the impact of developing pupil voice by involving children and young people actively in the in planning and delivering arts and cultural experiences.
+(Gold) - " Utilising the arts to support wellbeing (Gold) - " Evidencing how children and young people's voices have impact and influence within the setting and over time how children and young people are supported to become ambassadors for the arts in your school and within other settings.
+(Platinum). - " Supporting children and young people to give voice to issues that affect their communities and their world.
 (Platinum) - " Ensuring that your setting has a rigorous monitoring and evaluation process in place to document the positive impact that arts and cultural provision has on your children and young people.
 (Platinum)

-Next steps for your
+Next steps for your Artsmark journey

-Artsmark journey
+- " Auditing existing provision for pupil engagement in policies, curriculum, governance structure and mapping future provision against the Artsmark criteria - " Developing a more robust evaluation framework to evidence the impact of arts and culture provision on students. - " Establishing new systems for tracking and documenting pupil progress in the arts

-- Auditing existing provision for pupil engagement in policies, curriculum, governance structure and mapping future provision against the Artsmark criteria - " Developing a more robust evaluation framework to evidence the impact of arts and culture provision on students. - Establishing new systems for tracking and documenting pupil progress in the arts - " Using the quality principles to develop new provision - " Planning how to share good practice on pupil engagement with other settings and/or identifying settings who can share expertise
+- " Using the quality principles to develop new provision - " Planning how to share good practice on pupil engagement with other settings and/or identifying settings who can share expertise